 Healthy communities are vibrant and connected.
 They support healthy choices and enhance learning, growth and development.
 Economic benefits include less school and workplace absenteeism, more innovation, and less use of the health care system.
-People are drawn to health communities.
+A healthy vibrant community is designed to promote:

 Within Lanark, Leeds & Grenville there are 22 municipalities, some of which are quite urban, and some very rural, with a low per square kilometre population count.
 These municipalities have different assets and strengths, depending on their individual features.
 The expectation is that municipalities will do what makes sense for them and their residents, not that they will all offer a similar infrastructure or opportunities.

-Municipal Gold: As we are getting to know the municipalities better, we have discovered how innovative and adaptable they are.
-In our area we have policies which support:
+As the partners involved with the Healthy Communities Partnership got to know the municipalities better, they discovered how innovative and adaptable they are.
+Currently in our area we have policies which support:

 In 2011-2015, a group of interested and dedicated partners came together to develop a Healthy Community Asset Inventory Tool (HCAIT) and an accompanying Healthy Community Resource Manual (HCRM).

 Their hard work is celebrated in the reports below.
 These reports showcase what these municipalities have done to create a healthy community and make the “healthy choice the easy choice” for their residents.